toumorokoshi/sprinter/ROADMAP.md

 * test the 'bash' clause in command

 This page highlights Sprinter's roadmap to reach 1.0 release.
-Currently sprinter is at version 0.4
+Currently sprinter is at version 0.6

-### 0.6
+### 0.7
 * All formulas sufficiently tested
 * ensure proper coverage for environment

-### 0.7
-* check if environment exists before removing, throw message if it doesn't.
-* add reconfigure command to re-choose values
-* generate a verbose log, and opt to output in on error (DONE)

 ### 0.8
 * Catch exceptions failsafe